-It is sold in the United States as a sleep aid, although it is also used as complementary and alternative medicine therapy for depression and as an appetite suppressant.
+It is sold in the United States as a sleep aid, although used as complementary and alternative medicine therapy for depression and as an appetite suppressant.

-5-Hydroxytryptophan (5-HTP) is a naturally occurring amino acid that serves as a precursor for serotonin and melatonin biosynthesis in the brain, with antidepressant, anxiolytic, sleep and weight loss benefits, but with a few caveats.
+5-Hydroxytryptophan (5-HTP) is a naturally occurring amino acid precursor for serotonin and melatonin biosynthesis in the brain, with an antidepressant, anxiolytic, sleep, and weight loss benefits, but with a few caveats.

 Currently, depression is hypothetically described as caused by having low serotonin levels in the brain, although we still don’t understand exactly what causes depression.

 5-HTP in supplement form is extracted from the Griffonia simplicifolia plant, an African shrub.
 Hydroxytryptophan cannot be converted to kynurenine and easily crosses the blood-brain barrier.

 Only 3% of oral l-tryptophan is converted to serotonin, while more than 70% of oral 5-HTP is converted.
 5-HTP causes an increase in endorphins and catecholamines; equipotency with serotonin and tricyclic reuptake inhibitors; Advantages: less expensive, better tolerated, fewer and milder side effects.

 Hydroxytryptophan, the molecular intermediate between l-tryptophan and serotonin, is readily absorbed when taken orally and easily crosses the blood-brain barrier.
 Increase serotonin.

 It also increases endorphins and is at least as effective as pharmaceuticals used to prevent migraine headaches, but much safer and better tolerated—dosage of 200 to 600 mg.